New Jersey Mesothelioma Lawyer

 The “Asbestos Dump” site in Millington is a group of four locations where a nearby asbestos product manufacturing plant dumped waste for nearly 50 years.
 The EPA added the dump to its Superfund National Priorities List in 1983, and all four sites were considered fully clean by 2010.

-Compensation for Mesothelioma Victims in New Jersey
+What Compensation Is Available for Mesothelioma in New Jersey?

 In a mesothelioma lawsuit, you may be able to recover economic, non-economic, and punitive damages from the companies that produced and sold asbestos.
 Economic damages cover monetary losses, while non-economic damages compensate for intangible losses, such as pain and suffering.
 Unlike many other states, New Jersey imposes no limits on non-economic damages.